fulalas/aufs-ng/README.md

 Original [`aufs`](https://github.com/sfjro/aufs-standalone) is ~28,000 lines across `fs/aufs/` plus patches touching ~25
-core kernel files to export internal symbols, and needs its own branch per kernel minor version. `aufs-ng` targets the same on-disk format and mount grammar with:
+core kernel files to export internal symbols, and needs its own branch per kernel minor version. `aufs-ng` stays compatible with the on-disk format and mount grammar, while providing the following improvements:

 - **No kernel patches** — every symbol it uses is a standard, currently exported kernel API.